Lumunix/lumunix.github.io/collections/_drafts/poetry.markdown

 comments: false
 ---

-So you start on a python project, you open your IDE and say your starting from a existing framework or generated template, you are probably familar with the following pip install command:
+So you start on a python project, you open your IDE and say your starting from a existing framework or generated template, you are probably familiar with the following pip install command:

 ```
 pip install -r requirements.txt
 ```
-When you are setting up a project you have to create a virtual environment, installing depedencies, running any setup scripts for the project as well as dealing with the files `setup.py`, `requirements.txt`, `setup.cfg`, `MANIFEST.in` and `Pipfile`that are required for setting up the project and configuring your development setup.
+When you are setting up a project you have to create a virtual environment, installing dependencies, running any setup scripts for the project as well as dealing with the files `setup.py`, `requirements.txt`, `setup.cfg`, `MANIFEST.in` and `Pipfile`that are required for setting up the project and configuring your development setup.
 The python project [Poetry](https://python-poetry.org) aims to simply the setup of a project with a single .toml file `pyproject.toml`.
-Were going to dive into an introduction into installing and utlizing poetry in a python project.
+Were going to dive into an introduction into installing and utilizing poetry in a python project.
 This is only an introduction to Poetry, as always please [Read the docs](https://python-poetry.org/docs/) for the latest information.

 {:toc}